nosilver4u/s3-image-optimizer/readme.txt

 Start asking, and then we'll see what needs answering: https://wordpress.org/support/plugin/s3-image-optimizer

 == Changelog ==

+= .9 =
+* added WP-CLI interface: 'wp-cli help s3io optimize' for more information
+* added constants to define bucket and sub-folder to optimize: S3_IMAGE_OPTIMIZER_BUCKET and S3_IMAGE_OPTIMIZER_FOLDER
+* fixed memory overload when running bulk operation with large s3 buckets
+* ported bulk optimizer improvements from core EWWW IO: renewable nonce for longer running operations, show last optimized image on top, collapsible and draggable ui from WP core, less AJAX requests
+* added escaping for all html to prevent any code injection from translations or database, and use JS for sleeping to avoid DOS by sleep timer

+= .8 =
+* fixed fatal error when bucket/account requires v4 authentication
+* prevent debug information from displaying on settings page improperly

 = .7 =
 * fixed fatal error when bucket location is empty (us-east) in accounts with mixed regions